-Matcha green tea is a powerhouse of health benefits, even compared to other teas!
-Matcha is a whole food product.
-The entire leaf is pulverized and used in the beverage, so you get the full benefit of all the phytonutrients.
+Matcha green tea contains a powerhouse of health benefits, even compared to other teas!
+Matcha is a whole food product, where the entire leaf is pulverized and used in the beverage, so you get the full benefits of all the phytonutrients.

 Drink Matcha to Help With These Conditions